 There are many ways you can relax at home, from reading to exercising and playing video games.
 But for me, I love to cook myself a bowl of Chinese Fish Soup or Yu Tou Lu.
 This little pick-me-up is great in the summer and a life-saver in the winter.

-What makes this dish so great is how you prepare the fish (I recommend bass grouper, but you can choose other white fish).
+What makes this simple-to-make seafood dish so great is how you prepare the fish (I recommend bass grouper, but you can choose other white fish).
 Instead of throwing it into a boiling pot, you deep-fry the meat first.
 This will increase the flakiness and enhance the texture.